AndrewN4675/GymMax/README.md

-# Fitness Club and Gym Management System (Prototype)
+# GymMax: A Fitness Club and Gym Management System (Prototype)
 This project is a gym management system prototype that offers functionality to users such as:
 - Memberships management
 - Class scheduling